SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * What is your experience with Python?

-* What is your experience with Open Source?
+* What is your experience with open source software?

 * Have you ever used git or another version control system?